There are five top things you can check around your pool to help make it safe:

-- Since November 2011, it has been a requirement for pool owners to register their pool, so the website can also be utilised to check pool registration.
+- As of November 2011 pool owners are required to register their pool, so the website can also be utilised to check pool registration.

 - Note that pool owners do not need to obtain a pool safety certificate unless they sell or lease their home.

-- If you chose to seek advice from the QBCC but are still unsure whether a neighbouring pool is compliant after receiving this advice, please contact Council to conduct an inspection.
+- If you chose to seek advice from the QBCC but are still unsure whether a neighbouring pool is compliant after receiving this advice, please contact Council for further information.

 - Find out more about pool and spa laws, permits and regulations on Council's Swimming Pools and Spas webpage.

 Swimming pool/spa complaints